-FFA meetings are held every other Wednesday during CIA in Mrs. Dehn's room.
-A complete list of activities and dates can be provided by contacting Mrs. Dehn.
+FFA meetings are held every other Monday during CIA in Mrs. Dehn's room (HS T110).
+A complete list of activities and dates can be provided by contacting Mrs. Dehn or any of our current FFA officer team members.

 The Berlin FFA is open to all students here at Berlin High School.
-The cost to join FFA is $20.
-This covers the cost of state and national membership dues.
-Students always receive a free Berlin FFA t-shirt for joining FFA.
+There is no cost to join the Berlin FFA Chapter.
+An annual t-shirt is designed by our officer team.
+Cost for the t-shirt is $10.
 The FFA is a group that strives to make a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agriculture education.

 Examples of Berlin FFA activities include: speaking contests (district, state & national levels), career development events (district, state & national levels), leadership workshops and conferences, food drives, Ag Day for students at Clay Lamberton Elem., Wisconsin State FFA Convention, National FFA Convention, Washington Leadership Conference in Washington DC, exhibiting at Green Lake, Waushara & Winnebago county fairs, donkey basketball, National FFA Week celebration, Drive Your Chapter to School Day, annual awards banquet and much, much more.